PATRIOTIC SONGS AND ACTIVITIES TO CELEBRATE AMERICA

 It doesn’t matter whether you have a big program or just sing one song at the beginning of the school day and have a moment of silence-what matter’s is that we as music teachers help our school community pay respect and remember our Veteran’s.

-Here are some links to some Patriotic Songs that you might find useful for your Patriotic programs.
+Here are some links that you might find useful as you look for patriotic songs and activities to celebrate America.

 Although Kinders can’t sing the whole song, I teach them to sing the ending from “…Oh say does that STar-spangled banner yet wave.
 O’er the land of the free, and the home of the brave.”
 I teach it to them every year and by the time they’ve worked on it a couple of years they know it well.
 I’m proud of the fact too, that everyone at my school knows the song and a little bit of the history.